econPreference/TermStructureModels.jl/docs/src/inference.md

 for `saved_params::Vector{Parameter}`, the output of `posterior_sampler`.
 Then, `samples_phi` is a vector, and `samples_phi[i]` is the i-th posterior sample of `phi`.
 Note that `samples_phi[i]` is a matrix in this case.(Julialang allows Vector to have Array elements.)

+!!! tip

+    To get posterior samples or posterior descriptive statistics of a specific parameter, we need to know which `struct` contains the parameter.
+Page [Notations](https://econpreference.github.io/TermStructureModels.jl/dev/notations/) organize which structs contain the parameter.
+Also, refer to the documentation of each `struct`.

 ## Descriptive Statistics of the Posterior Distributions

 We extend `mean`, `var`, `std`, `median`, and `quantile` from [Statistics.jl](https://github.com/JuliaStats/Statistics.jl) to `Vector{<:PosteriorSample}`. `Vector{<:PosteriorSample}` includes